白熊资讯网 - 娱乐资讯_女性资讯_母婴健康_情感文章_百科知识_星座运势

 A fractured field

 On one end of the spectrum, fifteen countries under the banner “high ambition coalition” are calling for a phase-out of fossil fuels production and use: no ifs, no buts.
-The group includes rich Western countries like France and Spain, African states, including Kenya and Ethiopia, and Pacific island natuvhXjRions.
+The group includes rich Western countries like France and Spain, African states, including Kenya and Ethiopia, and Pacific island nations.

 On the opposite end, Russia says nyet to any proposal of cutting the oil and gas production that makes up most of its revenues.
 “We oppose any provisions or outcomes that somehow discriminate or call for phase-out of any specific energy source or fossil fuel type,” the country’s recent submission to the UNFCCC said.